-For many, teaching preschool children (walking to around 5 years old) is difficult because the kids can have a short attention span, but I find this age group so cute and enthusiastic, it is one of my favorite classes to teach.
-Enjoy these tips for teaching yoga to preschool and you just may find yourself wrapped up in the best group hug you’ve ever had at the end of a yoga class.
+Use these tips for teaching yoga to preschool aged children and you just may find yourself wrapped up in the best group hug you’ve ever had at the end of a yoga class.

 Yoga For Preschool Children

 Adults have been walking so long we forget that just standing is a balancing pose.
-So yoga with preschool kids means thinking like a preschooler.
+Teaching yoga to preschool kids means thinking like a preschooler.

 - At 12 months kids are usually standing on their own and taking their first wobbly steps, they’re only speaking a few word;